vimlet/eon/eon-framework/docs/release/tutorial/entries/[3]Core Introduction.md

 [Life-cycle]<>

-vComet components pass through a series of events that determine their life-cycle.
+eon components pass through a series of events that determine their life-cycle.
 Understanding this events is crucial for an optimal performance implementation.

 ## Sequential events